usaid-cs/yesterday-i-learned/business.md

 ETFs can be traded even when the assets' exchanges are closed.
 Try not to trade on a holiday where the underlying assets are traded.
 Don't trade an American ETF on the fourth of July, for example.

 [Leveraged ETFs are known for their natural decay.
 On the long term, holding a position in an N-times leveraged ETF is generally worse than holding an N-times leveraged position in the underlying asset.](https://seekingalpha.com/article/1864191-what-you-need-to-know-about-the-decay-of-leveraged-etfs) As /u/MasterCookSwag tried to put it simply: "You have $100 invested in dogshit and another $100 in 3x dogshit.
 Dogshit goes from $100 to $90 back to $100.
 Thats a loss of 10% then a subsequent gain of 11.11% for a net 0% move.
 3x dogshit does, you guessed it, 3x that which means it loses 30% and subsequently gains 33.33%.
 That's a drop from $100 to $70 then back up to $93.
 You just lost 7% because of leverage.
 Voila.
 You lost money because of resetting leverage."

+## BitCoin

+Never treat BitCoin as an investment.
+You can gamble all you want, but it is not an investment.

+- A security is a tradable financial asset of any kind, but [BitCoin is not a security](https://coincenter.org/link/sec-chairman-clayton-bitcoin-is-not-a-security), perhaps because it falls short on the definition of ["asset"](https://en.wikipedia.org/wiki/Asset), which can be tangible or intangible.
+- "The fact that 90% of people use [BitCoin] for speculation rather than as currency is all the proof you need that it's a bubble."

 ## [Management](https://medium.com/@gerstenzang/21-management-things-i-learned-at-imgur-7abb72bdf8bf)